-Hey there, wine lovers! 🍷 If you’re a wine enthusiast and live in Macau–or happen to be passing through –this article is for you.
-Wine has always been appreciated throughout Europe, Australia and some parts of the US, but wine culture has only started to catch on in China in recent times.
+Hey there, wine lovers!
+If you’re a wine enthusiast and live in Macau–or happen to be passing through–this article is for you.
+Wine has always been appreciated throughout Europe, Australia, and parts of the US, but wine culture has only started to catch on in China in recent times.
 There are now more wineries and bars for oenophiles popping up and the appreciation is spreading quite fast.
-Macau also has some pretty cozy places which serve good wine, and thanks to the Portuguese influence, some have been around for quite some time.
+Macau also has some pretty cozy wine bars which serve good wine, and thanks to the Portuguese influence, some have been around for quite some time.
 A lot of different wine can be found in the city’s wide range of food and beverage stalls, restaurants and takeout venues.
 Here are our top places to grab a glass!

 Che Che Café